Merit Badge College 2023

 Prerequisites:

-Discuss the rights, duties, and obligations of citizenship, and explain how you can demonstrate good citizenship in your community, Scouting unit, place of worship, or school.
+1. Prepare a statement to discuss with your counselor what citizenship in the community means and what it takes to be a good citizen in your community.
+You will discuss the rights, duties, and obligations of citizenship, and explain how you can demonstrate good citizenship in your community, Scouting unit, place of worship, or school.

 2. Do the following:

-(2) Fire station, police station, and hospital nearest your home
+2. Fire station, police station, and hospital nearest your home.

-(3) Parks, playgrounds, recreation areas, and trails
+3. Parks, playgrounds, recreation areas, and trails

-(4) Historical or other points of interest
+4. Historical or other interesting points of interest

+2. Chart the organization of your local or state government.
 Show the top offices and tell whether they are elected or appointed.

 3. Do the following: